node-formidable/.github/CONTRIBUTING.md

 > _Hello stranger! :sparkles: Please, read the
 > [Code Of Conduct](./CODE_OF_CONDUCT.md) and the full guide at
 > [tunnckoCore/contributing](https://github.com/tunnckoCore/contributing)!
 Even
-> if you are an experienced developer or active open source maintainer, it worth
+> if you are an experienced developer or active open source maintainer, it is worth
-> look over there._
+> looking over.
+There you will find the preliminary steps to being a respected. and valuable contributor_

 ![welcome-teal](https://cloud.githubusercontent.com/assets/194400/22215755/76cb4dbc-e194-11e6-95ed-7def95e68f14.png)